strimzi/strimzi-canary/README.md

 * `SASL_MECHANISM`: mechanism to use for SASL authentication against the Kafka cluster.
 Default empty.
 * `SASL_USER`: username for SASL authentication against the Kafka cluster when PLAIN or SCRAM-SHA are used.
 Default empty.
 * `SASL_PASSWORD`: password for SASL authentication against the Kafka cluster when PLAIN or SCRAM-SHA are used.
 Default empty..

+## Build

+The canary repository provides a `Makefile` with different make targets for building the project.
+### Make targets

+The available make targets are the following:

+* `go_build`: for building the application binary in the `cmd/target` folder.
+* `docker_build`: for building the Docker image.
+* `docker_push`: for pushing the Docker image to a Docker repository.
+* `all`: for running all the previous ones to build the application and then build and push the Docker image.
+* `clean`: to clean the folder where the application binary is built.

+### Docker image customization

+The make targets used for building and pushing the Docker image use the following environment variables for allowing some degree of customization:

+* `DOCKER_REGISTRY`: the Docker registry where the image will be pushed (default is `docker.io`).
+* `DOCKER_ORG`: the Docker organization for tagging/pushing the image (defaults to the value of t.he $USER environment variable).
+* `DOCKER_TAG`: the Docker tag (default is `latest`).
+* `DOCKER_REPO`: the Docker repository where the image will be pushed (default is `canary`).